 - Downplayed in Disco Elysium.
 For the most part, the game is coy, with many surreal Maybe Magic, Maybe Mundane elements.
-Even if these are treated as magic, the game remains comfortably in Magic Realism.
+Even if these are treated as magic, the game is essentially a Magic Realism story about a Defective Detective in a city where the most important matters remain economics, politics, and very human passions and ambitions.
 Then there's what Joyce reveals about the Pale, and what the player character discovers in the Church.
 Neither impacts the main plot directly, but the long-term implications are very, very bad for humanity, and both are unambiguously and powerfully supernatural.

 - In Discworld Noir, the first part of the game seems like a normal mystery story, with a detective, a murder, suspects...
 The final part, however, involves a plan to release an Eldritch Abomination, and once it's released, finding a way to kill it.

-- Earthbound tells you vaguely about the evil alien leader Giygas throughout, but it takes the entire game to find out that he's a galaxy-spanning elder god in the vein of Azathoth.
-Notably, he wasnt this in the original game, but became this upon losing his sanity after his defeat.
+- EarthBound (1994) tells you vaguely about the evil alien leader Giygas throughout, but it takes the entire game to find out that he's a galaxy-spanning elder god in the vein of Azathoth.
+Notably, he wasn't this in the original game, but became this upon losing his sanity after his defeat.

 - Elden Ring begins like a classic High Fantasy (mixed with Miyazaki's usual Dark Fantasy elements) story about gods, demigods, great wars, magic and dragons.
 For most of the game, you're led to believe that the humanoid Marika is the Top God of the setting, with the vague mention of an abstract "Greater Will" possibly above even her, and 'only' the occasional Fantasy Aliens stated to have come from a meteor, like the Alabaster Lords and the Fallingstar Beasts to make you start suspecting something is off.
 As the game goes on and as hints start to pile up both in the events of the game and the item descriptions it starts to become apperent that there are actually multiple cosmic entities called Outer Gods, above Marika and equal to the Greater Will, all of which have had a massive influence on the world: The strange, incurable Scarlet Rot that covered Caelid?
 The influence of an Outer God.
 The mysterious and powerful 'Rune of Death'?
 The power of another Outer God.
 The insanity-inducing Frenzied Flame?
 A VERY malevolent Outer God.
 It comes to the point that you realize that most, if not all, schools of magic in the setting have their roots in one of the various Outer Gods.
 None of these beings ever enter the foreground, appear, or communicate directly, but the sheer knowledge of their existance makes the Demigods you're hunting down all game feel positively tiny in comparison.